chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 git clone https://github.com/chrisgaun/hands-on-with-kubernetes-gke
 ```

 Now type "ls" into the command line.
-You should see the repo.
+You should see the "hands-on-with-kubernetes-gke" repo.

 Change the directory to the cloned repo